 Bonus: Find out how to catch a Blue Jays game from the WestJet Flight Deck.

-Editor’s Note: This story originally appeared in the September 2016 issue of WestJet Magazine and has since been updated
+[This story appears in the September 2016 issue of WestJet Magazine and has since been updated.]